YetOpen/certbot-zimbra/README.md

 Certbot-zimbra >=0.7.13 will auto-detect if Certbot is >=2.0.0 and apply options while requesting a new certificate to obtain a RSA key.

+### Already renewed with ECDSA key, which failed to deploy
-If you used Certbot >=2 with certbot-zimbra <0.7.13, you might run into this issue.
-There are two options to fix it:
+If you used Certbot >=2 with certbot-zimbra <0.7.13, or upgraded Certbot from 1.x to 2.x, and Certbot has already renewed with an ECDSA key, there are two options:

 - `certbot renew --key-type rsa --rsa-key-size 4096 --cert-name "zimbra-cert-name" --force-renewal` replace zimbra-cert-name with the name of the existing certificate, you can find it with `certbot certificates`.
 You can also change the key size to one that you prefer.
 If renewal is successful, redeploy the certificate with `/usr/local/bin/certbot_zimbra.sh -d`.
 - update to certbot-zimbra >=0.7.13 and rerequest the certificate with `certbot-zimbra --new`, and add all the options you used with the original `--new` invocation, else your certificate may get replaced with one with different CN and SANs.

+### Just upgraded Certbot 1.x to 2.x, not renewed yet, still using RSA key
+If you have just upgraded to Certbot >=2.0.0 but the certificate has not yet renewed (is still RSA) you can set it to force a RSA key on renewal:

+Certbot >=2.3.0: `certbot reconfigure --cert-name "zimbra-cert-name" --key-type rsa`

+Certbot <2.3.0: edit `/etc/letsencrypt/renewal/zimbra-cert-name.conf`, under `[renewalparams]` add `key_type = rsa`

+On next scheduled renewal the set key type will be honored.

 # Notes